 Also, U-Haul offers its own insurance policies which are called Safemove and Safemove Plus.
 Safemove Plus provides up to one million dollars in extra liability coverage.

 If you or a loved one has been involved in a U-Haul crash, hiring an experienced personal injury attorney is highly recommended.

 The Glover Law Firm can assist if you are involved in an accident, including one with a U-Haul truck.
 In order to recover from a U-Haul accident, you may be required to spend a significant time in the hospital and be unable to work.

 As the victim of a U-Haul accident, resulting from someone else’s negligence, you may be eligible to receive compensation for all of your damages.
 We are determined and dedicated to securing the best possible outcome for your personal injury case.

 Our Ocala personal injury lawyers aggressively fight to help our clients get back on their feet after devastating truck accidents.
 It would be our honor to serve you when you need us the most.
-Please call today at (352) 205-4495, or contact us online, to discuss your U-Haul accident in more detail.
+Please call today at our Ocala office 352-484-0775 or The Villages 352-205-4495 office, or contact us online, to discuss your U-Haul accident in more detail.